 The hide of a paint means how well it covers the surface under it.

-Corrosionpedia has some really technical information about how a paint can have high hiding powers that you read here if you want, but basically, it has to do with the ability of the paint to scatter light on the surface, making the surface underneath imperceptible to the viewer’s eye.
+Corrosionpedia has some really technical information about how a paint can have high hiding powers that you can read here if you want, but basically, it has to do with the ability of the paint to scatter light on the surface, making the surface underneath imperceptible to the viewer’s eye.

 SuperPaint is claimed to have excellent hide.
 Practically speaking, this means that you will need less coats of paint on the wall than you would if you were using a paint with less hiding power.